Fort St. John Passive House

 - No VOC to be used

-This residence has been completed in late 2014 and was certified by the US Passive House Institute with completion slated for fall 2013.
+This residence has been completed in late 2014 and was certified by the US Passive House Institute with completion slated for spring 2014.

 This project is being certfied by the Passive House Insitute USA, short PHIUS.
 PHIUS is a nonprofit organization that provides building certification, training, education and research to promote implementation of Passive House Building Energy standard, as well as the design approach and techniques to accomplish that standard.